 There are mountains you climb.
 And then there are mountains that climb into you — that change how you understand the relationship between knowledge, landscape, and time.
 Agasthyarkoodam is the second kind.
-To trek this peak is to move through one of the world's most botanically concentrated landscapes, past communities who have kept plant knowledge alive for a thousand years, and toward a summit where Hindu mythology, tribal custodianship, and conservation science converge in a single extraordinary place.
+To trek this peak is to move through one of the world's most botanically concentrated landscapes, past communities who have kept plant knowledge alive for generations, and toward a summit where Hindu mythology, tribal custodianship, and conservation science converge in a single extraordinary place.

 Located in the Neyyar Wildlife Sanctuary in Thiruvananthapuram district, Agasthyarkoodam — also known as Agasthyamala in Malayalam and Pothigai Malai in Tamil — stands at 1,868 metres as the highest peak in the Ashambu Hills, the southernmost range of the Western Ghats.
 It belongs to the Agasthyamala Biosphere Reserve, a UNESCO World Heritage Site that spans parts of Kerala and Tamil Nadu and encompasses the Neyyar, Peppara and Shendurney Wildlife Sanctuaries.